-This includes not only the costs of hiring a tax professional to prepare your return, but also the costs of purchasing tax software and books, legal fees for representation in tax audits, tax planning advice, collections, and criminal investigations.
+This includes the costs of hiring a tax professional to prepare your return and the costs of purchasing tax software and books, legal fees for representation in tax audits, tax planning advice, collections, and criminal investigations.

 Can You Write off Licensing Fees?

-Like many deductions, you can write off license fees and expenses if they qualify as a business expense.
-For example, a lawyer must pay an annual licensing fee to remain licensed in the state.
+You can write off license fees and expenses like many deductions if they qualify as business expenses.
+For example, a lawyer must pay an annual license fee to remain in the state.
 This fee can be written off.

 Can You Write off Online Classes on Your Taxes?